ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 Welcome to part 2 of a series in which we design and implement `cdoc` - a source-code documentation tool for the C programming language.
-In [part 1(TODO-link)](TODO) we created the skeleton for our program and stubbed out the documentation code with a pseudo-`cat` implementation.
+In [part 1](/blog/2020-01-21-creating-cdoc-part-1.html) we created the skeleton for our program and stubbed out the documentation code with a pseudo-`cat` implementation.
-In this post we will define the rules for a minimal documentation language and implement the data structures and algorithms needed to transpile that language into HTML.
+In this post we will define the shape of the minimal documentation that will be processed by our application.

-## A Minimal Documentation Language
+## ~~Ripping off~~ Borrowing from Doxygen
-Over the past couple of years using Doxygen I have settled into a particular style of documentation that I would like to replicate in `cdoc`.
+Over the past several years off using Doxygen I have settled into a particular style of documentation that I would like to replicate in `cdoc`.

 Take for example an idiomatic swap function: